Distant Shores (British TV series): Critical reception

-During its initial run, two media reporters for The Guardian concluded much the same thing about the series: that it was "genial" or "very comforting" viewing, but that it was an obvious twin of shows like Doc Martin and Ballykissangel.
-The Times agreed, calling the show "an even cosier version of Two Thousand Acres of Sky and Doc Martin" which was "undemanding, predictable and pleasant".
+During its initial run, two media reporters for The Guardian concluded much the same thing about the series: that it was "genial" or "very comforting" viewing, but that it was an obvious twin of shows such as Doc Martin and Ballykissangel.
+The Times agreed, calling the show "an even cosier version of Two Thousand Acres of Sky and Doc Martin", which was "undemanding, predictable and pleasant".
 Indeed, the similarities to Doc Martin were obvious enough to have crept into pre-launch publicity.
-Peter Davison responded to the charges in a personality piece in The Journal of Newcastle by saying, "It's only like Doc Martin on paper ...
+Peter Davison responded to the charges in a personality piece in The Journal of Newcastle, saying, "It's only like Doc Martin on paper ...
 Distant Shores has a completely different tone and feel to it."